philzook58/philzook58.github.io/_notes/Logic/mathematical-logic.md

 <https://en.wikipedia.org/wiki/Axiom_of_regularity> aka axiom of foundation

 Axiom of specification.
-Let's us take arbitrary subsets of predefined sets
+Let's us take arbitrary subsets of predefined sets.
+We need to convert

 <https://en.wikipedia.org/wiki/Axiom_of_pairing>

 Ordered Pairs - part of the general idea of sequences of subsets.

+It is interesting that induction and recursion are principles/theorems and not axioms of set theory.
+We can use comprehension to find the minimal set that is closed under
+Induction
+The recursion theorem.
+A sequence of equations feel like they define a function.
+Using the principle of specification, we can define get a set of tuples that satisfy the equations.
+Being a function requires covering the domain and uniqueness of the output.
+These are theorems that must be proved.
+It turns out that simple recursion over naturals does define a function.

+Families of sets.

+Peano inside set theory.

 ### Ordinals